 Possible solution: phone your boss and tell him/her you have been to the doctor and have the flu.
 Identify that the doctor suggests a period of time off and you have a certificate.
-Your boss will then need to know for how long as they may have to replace you.
+Your boss will then know for how long they may have to replace you for.

 There is a solution to most things that can go wrong in the workplace.
 The key is communication and knowing who the person is that you speak to if you have any issues or if things go wrong.
 Things will go wrong and we just need to learn how to manage them.
 Review your induction package if you have any other concerns.